-Sometimes, dog owners feel guilty for enjoying a delicious spread of special foods while their pup eats their regular fare.
-Because we, like you, don’t want any part of your family to feel left out on this day of days, we’ve created an easy-to-prepare feast for Fido.
+So the woofers aren’t left out, we’ve created an easy-to-prepare feast using six Thanksgiving foods that are both safe for dogs and tasty as all get-out.
 [Editor’s Note: We do not encourage creating the entire feast your pup.
-Instead, pick and choose a food or two from the menu and even then, control the portion sizes.
+Instead, pick and choose a food or two from the menu and control the portion sizes.
 The key to a happy digestive system, folks, is moderation.]

 Turkey: It’s Thanksgiving, and for the carnivores among us, that means the focus is on turkey.
 (We’re all about that baste.)
 Lucky for your pup, turkey is just fine for him to enjoy, too!
 Things to keep in mind: white meat is best for him, and never feed your dog the turkey skin or bones.

 Sweet, sweet puptato.
 Sweet potatoes are a great treat for your pup.
 To keep things healthy, serve your pup a bit of plain baked sweet potatoes without the skin, and make sure it hasn’t been doused in butter or seasonings yet.

 Veggies.
 Served in small amounts, steamed carrots, broccoli, and green beans are health foods for your dog.
 Some trainers even use frozen green beans as a training treat.